epxlabs/site-gen/README.md

 Alt text should be whatever you want the name of the image to be when it is hovered over, and file name should be the exact name of the image file.

-NOTE: the file name should just be the name of the file itself without the path.
+NOTE: Both file names in the blog and in the display-image key in the map should just be the name of the file itself without the path.
 So, "your-image.jpg" instead of "resources/public/blog_images/your_image.jpg".

 ## License